Our Services

 These tests help determine whether the cause is heart-related or due to lung injury or another condition.

-Because shortness of breath can signal many different illnesses, including chronic lung conditions like scarring of the lungs, some people may benefit from using a trusted screening tool.
-If you're experiencing persistent breathing difficulties and want to understand whether your symptoms could be related to serious lung disease, you can use Ubie's free AI-powered Pulmonary Fibrosis symptom checker to help guide your next steps.
+Because shortness of breath can signal many different illnesses, including chronic lung conditions like lung scarring, some people may benefit from using a trusted screening tool.
+If you're experiencing persistent breathing difficulties and want to understand whether your symptoms could be related to serious lung disease like Pulmonary Fibrosis, Ubie's free AI-powered symptom checker can help you identify warning signs and determine your next steps.

 Treatment depends on the cause, but oxygen and stabilization come first.